-- Go down through the front to the back, making the stitches very close to each other.
-They should look like satin stitch.
+- Go down to the front to the back, making the stitches very close to each other.
+They should look like a satin stitch.

 - When you run out of thread, tie it off with a knot close to the felt, thread the needle through a few stitches on the back and trim the thread.
 Start your new thread just as before.

 Now you can attach your new pin to any article of clothing or accessory and move it whenever you wish.